Microsoft/azure-docs.cs-cz/articles/iot-edge/tutorial-python-module.md

 >[!Note]
 >Ujistěte se, že se vaše složka `bin` nachází v cestě pro vaši platformu.
 Obvykle je to `~/.local/` pro UNIX a macOS nebo `%APPDATA%\Python` ve Windows.

-## <a name="create-a-module-project"></a>Vytvořit projekt modulu
+## <a name="create-a-module-project"></a>Create a module project
-Následující postup slouží k vytvoření modulu IoT Edge Pythonu pomocí Visual Studio Code a nástrojů Azure IoT.
+The following steps create an IoT Edge Python module by using Visual Studio Code and the Azure IoT Tools.

 ### <a name="create-a-new-project"></a>Vytvoření nového projektu

-Použijte VS Code k vytvoření šablony řešení Python, kterou můžete vytvořit nad.
+Use the VS Code to create a Python solution template that you can build on top of.

 1. Ve Visual Studio Code vyberte **Zobrazit** > **Terminál**, aby se otevřel integrovaný terminál VS Code.